Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/Servlet/docs/sample-01-basic-scenario.md

 Please refer to [Azure Active Directory OAuth2 samples] to get all samples about using [Azure Active Directory] and [OAuth2] to protect web application developed by [Spring Security].

-This sample will demonstrate the simplest scenario:
+This sample will demonstrate the basic scenario:
 1. User sign in client and client get [access token] by [OAuth 2.0 authorization code flow].
 2. Client access resource-server by [access token].
 3. Resource server validate the [access token] by validating the signature, and checking these claims: **aud**, **nbf** and **exp**.

 # 2. Create sample applications
-You can follow the following steps to create sample applications, or you can use samples in GitHub: [sample-01-simplest-scenario].
+You can follow the following steps to create sample applications, or you can use samples in GitHub: [sample-01-basic-scenario].

 ## 2.1.
 Client